 As Chefs and restaurateurs in Portland, Oregon, we began the search for a better charcoal.
 In 2014, the year we started Thaan Charcoal, the best alternative to mesquite charcoal was binchotan, which burns cleanly for hours at even, high temperatures.
 We started ordering a type of binchotan called ebisu, only to find out that it was coming from mangrove swamps in Malaysia that were being rapidly depleted by shrimp farming and charcoal production.
 "Not only was this a logistical nightmare," the chef recalls: "It was also an environmental disaster."

-At last, we found what would become Thaan (which translates to charcoal in Thai): a charcoal made from rambutan wood, which is a renewable resource and burns almost as hot as the mangrove charcoal.
-We tried it, and we were like, “Wow, this is great!”
+At last, we found what would become Thaan: a charcoal made from rambutan wood, which is a renewable resource and burns almost as hot as the mangrove charcoal.
+We tried it, and we said, “Wow, this is great!”
 It gives a very nice, even radiant heat, and it tends not to flare up when food drops into it.
 If you stack it like Lincoln Logs, it will burn even longer—up to four or five hours.
 Our advice for home grillers: Because Thaan is a much more dense charcoal and doesn't have any accelerants in it, it doesn't catch fire as quickly, so you need to use a charcoal chimney and fire starters to start it—and it works particularly well in a small hibachi grill.
 Once the charcoal is lit, it doesn't snap-crackle-pop at all; it burns for a really long time at relatively high heat.

 We’ve since added our new mesquite and oak Large Lump charcoal, for when you want a little more smoke, flavor, and quick lighting.
 We hope you’ll love it just as much as our traditional Thaan extruded charcoal.
 They will both enhance your grilling experience, and make it easy.
 Happy grilling.
 We encourage you to come together around food.